ninakali/chip_scavenger/src/scavenge/001_dvd/index.md

 The CPU is a custom solution for DVD by MTK.
 It seems to have a 8051 clone inside and a custom RISC for DVD decoding, but it is probably quite hard to reflow or reprogram.
 Unless you want to change the contents of the SPI flash to make it a general-purpose computer or something.
 I certainly do not, sounds like a lot of hassle for now.
 ![(CPU)](05_cpu.jpg)

+If you are really curious about the chip, it has USB support (that's why there's 27MHz quartz), a bunch of GPIO, and a hardware UART.
+If you figure out how to re-flash the device, of course.